apereo/apereo.github.io/_posts/cas/2017-07-05-cas-contribution-guide.md

 # How do I get on the roadmap?

 By simply delivering the change and having it get merged into the codebase relevant branches.
 There is no predefined roadmap for the project.
-The roadmap is what you intend to work.
+The roadmap is what you intend to work on.
 Work items get completed based on community's availability, interest, time and money.

 # What if the change is too big?